liangp/MCSTN-3DSOT/README.md

 ```

 ## Data preparation
 We use the datasets KITTI, nuScenes, and Waymo in the same way as [V2B](https://github.com/fpthink/V2B) and [STNet](https://github.com/fpthink/STNet).
-Please refer to [V2B](https://github.com/fpthink/V2B) the data preparation.
+Please refer to [V2B](https://github.com/fpthink/V2B) for the detail of data preparation.